 Introduction to Structural Equation Modelling using Mplus

-To book a place, please email firstname.lastname@example.org.
-Places will be confirmed after 1st August depending on availability
+We will be launching a new website in September 2014 and will be taking bookings from 1st September onwards.
+To book a place, please email email@example.com.
+Places will be confirmed after 1st September depending on availability.

 Duration: 3 days